PPN 013 (PA 2023)

 2. The Mid-Tier Contract for goods and/or services procurements which are not particularly complex and do not require formal dialogue or negotiation with potential suppliers.
 The Mid-Tier Contract may be used where the likely contract value (over the whole of the intended contract term) is above relevant procurement thresholds, but falls below approximately £20m.
 It may also be used if a contract is more complex or critical, but below relevant procurement thresholds.

 3. The Short Form Contract for low value goods and/or services procurements where the likely contract value is below the relevant procurement threshold, unless the contract is more complex or critical.
+It can also be used for non-complex contracts above the relevant procurement threshold where it is proportionate and appropriate to do so.

 Note: This PPN replaces PPN 08/23 for procurements commencing on or after 24 February 2025.
+It was subsequently updated in April 2025 to reflect amended guidance allowing use of the Short Form Contract above the relevant procurement thresholds, where appropriate.

 Objective at this commercial stage